 - Dip each cauliflower slab in in the whisked egg.

-Dip each cauliflower slab in the fine bread crumb/quinoa crumb mixture and shake off the excess.
+- Dip each cauliflower slab in the panko crumb mixture and shake off the excess.

-- Bring the 1 Tbsp olive oil to a medium heat in a heavy pan or skillet.
+- Bring the 2 Tbsp vegetable oil to a medium heat in a heavy pan or skillet.

-Sear a cauliflower slab until golden, then flip over, searing the other side until golden as well.
+- Fry the cauliflower slab until golden, then flip over, frying the other side until golden as well.

 - Add more oil if necessary and do the same for the other cauliflower slabs.

-- Lay a crumbed cauliflower slab on a plate.
+- Lay a panko cauliflower slab on a plate.

-- Spoon over the cauliflower ricotta roasted garlic topping.
+- Spoon over the ricotta cauliflower and roast garlic topping.

 - Drizzle with parsley oil.